svenslaggare/NiosIISimulator/README.md

 * JIT compiler (experimental).

 <h3>Supported instructions</h3>
-The basic arithmetic, logic, branch, call and memory instructions.
+The basic arithmetic, logic, branch, compare, call and memory instructions.
 <br>
 All instruction formats are supported, so implementing the full range of instructions should be trivial.

+<h3>Interpreter</h3>
+Supported features:
+* Read/Write from registers.
+* Read/Write from memory.
+* Functions.
+* "System calls" (calling .NET methods).

+Not supported features:
+* Program structured in memory according to real programs.
+* Exceptions.
+* IO.

 <h3>Assembler</h3>
 Supported features: